x-name/Goda/README.md

 	"Value":{
 		"Data": `
 			Place your data in any format (string/bytes/json/serialized array/etc).
-			Add all your data what you want store, include index data like you add to Tree.
+			Add all your data what you want store, include duplicate index data like you add to Tree.
 			Example:
 			Text text text.
 			Key for this field